 The NorDig PVR supporting Trailer booking shall have the ability to decode and process Related Content Signalling as defined in chapter 12.8 (RCT) and 12.6.11 (related content descriptor) in order to drive broadcast-triggered native or API based applications typical example Trailer Booking (Promotional Linking).
 (This refers to that in the future other usage of the RCT may be added).

-The decoding and display of information referenced by descriptors carried in the RCT shall be supported as defined in chapter 12.8.3 (short event descriptor in RCT) and 12.8.4 (image icon descriptor).
+The decoding and display of information referenced by descriptors carried in the RCT shall be supported as defined in chapter Error!
+Reference source not found. (short event descriptor in RCT) and Error!
+Reference source not found. (image icon descriptor).

 The event name shall be displayed together with any promotional text at time of booking (when displaying the Trailer booking menu on screen).
 At the time of booking, the NorDig PVR shall not include any event description text from the short event descriptor.